UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # Ok, what should I do ? #

+Old way:

-1. Copy `smcs/smcs/bin/Release/smcs.exe` from this repository to your `/Unity/Editor/Data/Mono/lib/mono/2.0` folder on Windows or `/Applications/Unity/Unity.app/Contents/Frameworks/Mono/lib/mono/2.0` on Mac OS X. Just copy, there's nothing to replace.
+1. Copy `smcs.exe` from this repository to your `/Unity/Editor/Data/Mono/lib/mono/2.0` folder on Windows or `/Applications/Unity/Unity.app/Contents/Frameworks/Mono/lib/mono/2.0` on Mac OS X. Just copy, there's nothing to replace.

 2. Create a new Unity project or open an existing one.
 Make sure that `Project Settings`/`Player`/`API Compatibility Level` is set to `.Net 2.0`.

 3. Copy `mcs.exe` or `Roslyn` folder to your project's root.

+New way (no need to modify Unity installation folder after each Unity update):

+1. Copy `Assets/Editor/CSharp60Support.dll` from this repository to your project.

+2. Copy `smcs.exe` to your project's root.

+3. Copy `mcs.exe` or `Roslyn` folder to your project's root.

 That's it.

 # How does it work? #

+`Assets/Editor/CSharp60Support.dll`, if exists, modifies Unity editor's internal data, telling it to use a custom C# compiler (`smcs.exe`) that should be located in the current project's root folder.
+If there's no `smcs.exe` in the project's root, then a stock compiler will be used.

-smcs.exe receives and redirects compilation requests from Unity to one of the available C# compilers using the following rules:
+`smcs.exe` receives and redirects compilation requests from Unity to one of the actual C# compilers using the following rules:

 1. If the current project contains `Roslyn` folder and the platform is Windows, then Roslyn C# 6.0 compiler will be used;